Minstrel Krampus

-In the hip-hop parody of the 1991 Disney film Beauty and the Beast, a notorious Christmas demon known as Krampus kidnaps a bratty Steve, so Stan and Roger must travel to Bavaria to save him with the help of Stan's estranged father.
-Meanwhile, Hayley takes a job at the airport to get her family Christmas presents.
+"Minstrel Krampus" is the eighth episode of the Ninth season of the American animated television series American Dad!.
+It first aired on the Fox Network in the United States on December 15, 2013.
+The episode mainly centers around Steve, who is taken away by Krampus, a monster who disciplines bad children, when he starts acting bratty during Christmas time.
+Steve and Krampus form an unlikely bond after sharing a musical moment, and Steve realizes Krampus' true intentions for tormenting children.
+Meanwhile, Hayley gets a job at an airport to pay for her families gifts.

+Written by Murray Miller and Judah Miller, and directed by Josue Cervantes, the title of the episode is a play on words, being similar to the syndrome menstrual cramps.
+It featured guest appearances from Daran Norris, Charles Bradley, and Danny Glover, as well as other recurring actors and actresses for the series.
+The episode received generally positive reviews from critics, with most praise going towards Charles Bradley's singing performance as Krampus.

 Plot

 The episode starts in the manner of a storybook, with the narrator stating that children are at their worst at Christmastime, because they have all realized that they'll still get whatever they want regardless of how they behave.
 The Smith family goes shopping at a toy store.
-When Francine rejects a toy that Steve wants, he complains–-even slapping Stan in the face—saying, "I'm a bad boy and I get what I want", then breaks into song.
+When Francine rejects a toy that Steve wants, he complains—even slapping Stan in the face—saying, "I'm a bad boy and I get what I want", then breaks into song.
 Stan and Francine take Steve to visit Stan's imprisoned father Jack and teach him a lesson.
-Jack tells the legend of Krampus, claiming that as a boy growing up in Bavaria, Jack was visited by Krampus.
-Before Krampus could punish him, Jack imprisoned him in a large copper pot full of strudel, where he has been trapped ever since.
+Jack tells the legend of Krampus, a former companion of Santa Claus.
+Jack claims that as a boy growing up in Bavaria, he was visited by Krampus, but before Krampus could punish him, Jack imprisoned him in a large copper pot full of strudel, where he has been trapped ever since.

 In a sideplot, Klaus almost tells Hayley what he got from the family, but Hayley cuts him off, singing a song about picking the perfect gift.
 She visits Roger's bar and asks to work for him, but Roger has already hired a number of water polo players.
 Stan finds the strudel pot in his basement with Jack's other belongings and, desperate to get Steve under control, opens it.
-Krampus escapes and kidnaps Steve.
-Stan gets Jack released from prison to assist him in locating Krampus, but Jack steals Stan's car and flees.
-Krampus takes Steve to an isolated castle populated by sentient household objects (in the manner of Beauty and the Beast) and sings a song about his legacy and purpose in life, scolding Steve.
+Krampus escapes and kidnaps Steve, and demands that Stan deliver Jack in exchange.
+Stan gets Jack released from prison to assist him in locating Krampus, but Jack instead steals Stan's car and flees.
+Krampus takes Steve to an isolated castle populated by sentient household objects (in the manner of Beauty and the Beast) and sings a song about his legacy and purpose in life, scolding Steve for his rotten behavior.